yagmurgoktas/streaming-pipeline-to-bq/README.md

 1. Create a Google Kubernetes Engine (GKE) cluster if you haven't already.
 2. Install Helm on your local machine if you haven't already.
 3. Update the values in the `values.yaml` file to match your deployment configuration.
-4. Install the Helm chart with the following command:
+4. Install the Helm chart with the following command if you don't have any deployment:

 `helm install codeway-case-release ./charts/streaming-pipeline-app-chart --values values.yaml`

+5. If you have a deployment already, use the following command:

+`helm upgrade codeway-case-release ./charts/streaming-pipeline-app-chart`

 ## Contributing